or scroll for handy tips and a little nostalgia.

 - Heat over medium heat, stirring, to dissolve the sugar.
 Bring to the boil and boil for 10 minutes, stirring occasionally.
 Skim off any foam that forms on the top with a spoon.

-- Combine remaining ingredients in a small bowl to make a paste.
+- Combine remaining ingredients in a small bowl to make a slurry.
 Add to saucepan and stir well to combine.

 - Continue to simmer for another 20 minutes (approx), stirring from time to time to break up the tomatoes and make sure the mixture doesn't stick to the bottom of the saucepan and burn.
 The mixture should thicken to reach a jam-like consistency.

-- Pour into sterilised jars and allow to cool.
-Store in the fridge for up to 6 months.
+- Pour into sterilised jars and place lids on jars.
+Allow to cool.
+Store in the fridge.

 Libby Hakim